Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

-For an in-depth look at things to do and see in Vatican City please refer to my Hub, Top 10 Things to Do in Vatican City.
+For an in-depth look at things to do and see there, please refer to my article about the Top 10 Things to Do in Vatican City.
 Visiting Vatican City is certainly one of the highlights of a visit to Rome and should not be missed.
-If you have the time, plan on allocating at least a day or two, if not longer, to see St. Peter's Basilica, the Vatican Museum and everything else that this self contained State has to offer.
+If you have the time, plan on allocating at least a day or two, if not longer, to see St. Peter's Basilica, the Vatican Museum and everything else that this self-contained State has to offer.

 The interior of the Pantheon holds numerous paintings, sculptures, altars and apses.
 The tomb of the great artist Raphael and several Italian Kings are also located within the Pantheon.
 Today the Pantheon is still an active church and is a very popular place for weddings.